-Montana's total capacity of installed commercial wind turbines was about 650 megawatts in 2015.
+Montana's total capacity of installed commercial wind turbines was about 805 megawatts at the end of 2018.

-About 7 percent of the electricity generated in Montana that year came from wind, a percentage that is expected to continue to grow.
+About 8 percent of the electricity generated in Montana in 2016 came from wind, a percentage that is expected to continue to grow.

 The following links offer more information about wind and wind development opportunities in Montana.